leg100/etok/docs/content/docs/reference/github_app.md

 ## Operation

-Each commit pushed to a repository triggers terraform plans.
+Each commit pushed to a pull request triggers terraform plans.
 The app looks for workspaces connected to the repository and for each connected workspace it'll trigger a plan.

 {{< hint info >}}
 For a plan, Etok executes `terraform init` followed by `terraform plan -out=/plans/<plan>`.